 Building our capacity through adversity

-1994: Following the Rwandan Genocide, Peter travelled to Rwanda and to Zaire (now known as the Democratic Republic of Congo: DRC).
+1994: Following the Rwandan genocide, Peter travelled to Rwanda and to the Democratic Republic of Congo.
 In the DRC, he met Fred Nkunda at refugee camp where Fred was caring for hundreds of orphans.
-Later on, land was donated by the Rwandan Government and plans were made to build an orphanage.
+Later on, land was donated by the Rwandan government and plans were made to build an orphanage.

-1996: The construction of the orphanage in Rwanda began.
+1996: The building of the orphanage in Rwanda began.
 Unfortunately Fred passed away before the orphanage was completed.

 1997: The building of JAM’s food factory in Lobito was completed, which produced 1 891 tons of food that year alone, feeding a total of 55 000 children.

-1998: The escalation of the war in Angola made it a difficult year for JAM, as we only managed to feed 38 000 children.
+1998: The escalation of the war in Angola made it a difficult year for JAM, and we were able to feed only 38 000 children.